 Cayman Airways is the national carrier and offers direct flights to 12 destinations: Little Cayman, Cayman Brac, Miami, Chicago (Seasonal), Cuba (Havana), Jamaica (Kingston and Montego Bay), Honduras (Le Cieba and Roatan), Denver (Seasonal), New York, Dallas and Tampa.
 Guests can check-in two bags free up to 55lbs each, and receive complimentary rum punch on-board.

 Please note that some airlines and destinations only operate in high season which is generally from December to April.

 The average cost of a return ticket from Miami is US$400, from New York US$350 and from London US$1,500.
 Also, please note that these are average prices and will vary according to high or low season.

 The flying time from Miami to Grand Cayman is 1 hour and 5 minutes.
 The journey from London takes 10 hours (including 45 minutes on the tarmac in Nassau).
 From Toronto, the flight time is 4 hours.
 Just under 4 hours from New York.

-Grand Cayman’s Owen Roberts International Airport is a relatively busy airport for a Caribbean island; it processes over one million passengers each year which include tourists, business visitors and residents.
+Grand Cayman’s Owen Roberts International Airport is a relatively busy airport for a Caribbean island.
 The airport is located in the capital, George Town, and is approximately five minutes from downtown and a 15 minute drive from Seven Mile Beach.